yorgopetsas/Python/Flask/rest-api/README.md

 api.add_resource(HelloWorld, "/helloworld")
 ```

 4. Specify parameters for the requests.
 Register the class as a resource. "/helloworld" is the endpoint.
-By the triangle bracets we can define
+By the triangle bracets we can define  parameters.
-# parameters.
 Examples: <i>string, int, boolean<i>.
-We can have multiple parameters separating them with
+We can have multiple parameters separating them with  forward slash "/".
+Important: When making the call have
-# forward slash "/".
-Important: When making the call have to follow the order of the parameters.
+to follow the order of the parameters.
 ```
 api.add_resource(HelloWorld, "/helloworld/<string:name>/<int:test>")
 ```

-INSPIRED BY: TIM from Tech with TIM:
+<b>INSPIRED BY</b>: TIM from Tech with TIM:
 https://www.youtube.com/watch?v=GMppyAPbLYk&list=RDCMUC4JX40jDee_tINbkjycV4Sg&index=6